iExecBlockchainComputing/web3mail-sdk/demo/README.md

 **NB:** for browser demos

 - you will need an ethereum wallet connected to [iexec sidechain](https://chainlist.org/chain/134)
-- click the `TEST` button to start the protected data creation
+- click the `TEST` button to start fetching contacts

 **NB:** `create-react-app` demos use the `@iexec/web3mail` package from npm